acheong08/blog/content/blog/2025/wip-location-services.md

 <img alt="Distribution of time between updates" src="https://r2.duti.dev/blog/images/update_intervals_analysis.png" style="max-height:20rem;"/>

-Every day, there is a consistent **5-hour update window**—from **05:00 to 09:00 UTC**—during which database entries are refreshed.
+Every day, there is a consistent **5-hour update window** - from **05:00 to 09:00 UTC** - during which database entries are refreshed.
 Each access point is guaranteed at least one update every 24 hours, though many are updated multiple times within the window.
 This clustering explains the bursts of short intervals seen in the update graphs.

 Importantly, the update windows are not isolated to specific tiles.
 Instead, updates occur across large numbers of tiles simultaneously, implying that Apple maintains a **centralized database** rather than distributed, region-specific updates.